SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/02-Maps.md

 [slide]

-# What is Map?
+# What is a Map?

-The Map object holds key-value pairs and remembers the original **insertion order** of the keys.
+The Map object holds key-value pairs and keeps the original **insertion order** of the keys.

-Any value both objects and primitive values may be used as either a key or a value.
+Both objects and primitive values may be used as either a key or a value.

-A for-of loop returns an array of `[key, value]` for each iteration.
+A for-of loop returns an array of `[key, value]` for each iteration when used on a Map.

-Pure JavaScript objects are like Maps in that both let you:
+Pure JavaScript objects are like Maps in that they both let you:
 1. Assign values to keys.
 2. Detect whether something is stored in a key.
 3. Delete keys.

 ## Adding, Accessing Elements

-To add a `key-value` pair to a map use the method `.set()`.
+To add a key-value pair to a map use the `.set()` method.

-In the example below we create a map first by using the keyword `new Map()`.
+In the example below we create a map by using the keyword `new Map()`.

-Then by using `.set()` method we add a key and a value to the map.
-First parameter is the key and second parameter is the value.
+Then by using the `.set()` method we add a key and a value to the map.
+The first parameter is the key and second parameter is the value.

 ```js live
 let map = new Map();